rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 I have now deleted my `themes` directory, ran `git submodule deinit` on both submodules, and *it still works* --- even on netlify!
 So I'm reasonably confident that yes, this modules thing… it might actually not have been that complicated?
 Just like that?

-I'm not sure how to handle the precedence thing though, so what if I wanted to make sure some shortcode in `jemus42/jemsugo` takes precedence over a shortcode with the same name in a different module --- I assume there's a solution for that, but I'll look into that some more once I actually have the need for it.
+I'm not sure how to handle the precedence thing though, so what if I wanted to make sure some shortcode in {{< gh "jemus42/jemsugo" >}} takes precedence over a shortcode with the same name in a different module --- I assume there's a solution for that, but I'll look into that some more once I actually have the need for it.
 In any case, according to [bep, modules are here to stay and the `theme = ` thing is left for compatibility](https://discourse.gohugo.io/t/hugo-modules-for-dummies/20758/3), so I doubt there's something modules *can't* do that was possible before --- they already have a much greater set of features.